 Peer Review: audience and channels (due Week 10 – Nov.
 7) (4%)

-With an assigned peer from the other section of PUB101, write (appreciatively, constructively) a review of their website’s marketability to their intended audience group.
+With an assigned peer, write (appreciatively, constructively) a review of their website’s marketability to their intended audience group.
 Link well, use resources from your readings please.
 The review should thoroughly assess both content and design from the perspective of a reader/user.
 Your review should be 400+ words and posted to your Process Blog, with clear links to your peer’s site.